ucb-rit/savio-training-intro-fall-2020/intro.md

 Github recently (*as in Oct 1, 2020*) changed the default **branch naming convention** from **"master" to "main"**.
 These names are trivial - "master" was a convention that is used but is a thing of the past.

 Github made this decision as a call for the tech community to stop using unnecessary references to slavery.
-We struggly support this decision.
+We support this decision.
 We may still incorrectly use the terms "master branch" out of habit.
 Please correct us if we do so.

 # System capabilities and hardware